mropert/mropert.github.io/_posts/2017-12-30_simplifying_build-part2.md

 which machine will be able to run the resulting binaries, how fast it may perform, if it will be possible to debug it or not and what other binaries it may be compatible with.

-As odd as it may appear, defining a toolchain is not mandatory on all build systems (or package managers).
+As odd as it may appear, defining a toolchain is not mandatory on most build systems (or package managers).
 For example if you lookup [CMake's documentation](https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html), it will describe it as something mostly reserved for cross-compiling.
 At first it may seem reasonable, CMake is perfectly capable of detecting whatever machine and compiler you have and make the decision for you.
 But the second you start sharing your code with someone else, or distribute binaries, the whole "on my machine, it works" falls apart.
 You need to define a common baseline.

 In essence, a toolchain configuration is used to describe two things:
-* What the code requires to compile (host requirements)
+* What the code requires to compile (toolchain requirements)
 * What machine will be needed to run the produced binaries (target requirements)

 The distinction between the two may seem obvious if you've worked on cross-compiled projects, but I've met a lot people who